Date of Incorporation :April,07,1989

 Master of the Law of the Sea, National Taiwan Ocean University

 Department of International Trade, Tamsui Institute of Business Administration

 |Senior Vice President, General Affairs Dept.||Soong Allen||Department of Tourism, World College of Journalism|

 |Doctor, Clinic Div.||Liu Yu-Ching||Bachelor of Medicine, National Taiwan University|

 |Executive Vice President, (Financial Officer), Finance Div.||Tsai Ta-Wei||Bachelor of Accounting, Chinese Cultural University|

 Chief Executive Vice President, (hold a position of) Corporate Safety, Security & Environment Div.

-Master degree in Marine Biology, National Sun Yat-sen University
+Master of Marine Biology, National Sun Yat-sen University

 Junior Vice President, Evergreen Aviation Technologies Corp.

-Bachelor degree in Industrial Managemet, National Taiwan University of Science and Technology
+Bachelor of Industrial Management, National Taiwan Institute of Technology